Hotmoka/hotmoka/tutorial/Takamaka.md

 import io.hotmoka.beans.values.LongValue;
 import io.hotmoka.beans.values.StorageReference;
 import io.hotmoka.beans.values.StringValue;
+import io.hotmoka.crypto.SignatureAlgorithm;
 import io.hotmoka.memory.MemoryBlockchain;
+import io.hotmoka.nodes.Node;
+import io.hotmoka.nodes.views.InitializedNode;
+import io.hotmoka.nodes.views.NodeWithAccounts;
-import io.hotmoka.nodes.CodeExecutionException;
+import io.hotmoka.nodes.views.NodeWithJars;

 public class Main {
+  public final static BigInteger GREEN_AMOUNT = BigInteger.valueOf(100_000_000);
+  public final static BigInteger RED_AMOUNT = ZERO;
   private final static BigInteger _50_000 = BigInteger.valueOf(50_000L);
-  private final static BigInteger _100_000 = BigInteger.valueOf(100_000L);
   private final static BigInteger _1_000_000 = BigInteger.valueOf(1_000_000L);
-  private static final ClassType TIC_TAC_TOE = new ClassType("io.takamaka.tests.tictactoe.TicTacToe");
+  private static final ClassType TIC_TAC_TOE
+    = new ClassType("io.takamaka.tictactoe.TicTacToe");

+  // method void TicTacToe.play(long, int, int)
+  private static final VoidMethodSignature TIC_TAC_TOE_PLAY
+    = new VoidMethodSignature(TIC_TAC_TOE, "play", LONG, INT, INT);

   private static final IntValue _1 = new IntValue(1);
   private static final IntValue _2 = new IntValue(2);
   private static final IntValue _3 = new IntValue(3);
   private static final LongValue _0L = new LongValue(0L);
   private static final LongValue _100L = new LongValue(100L);

-  public static void main(String[] args) throws IOException, TransactionException, CodeExecutionException {
+  public static void main(String[] args) throws Exception {
-    // creation of a test blockchain in memory with three accounts MemoryBlockchain blockchain = MemoryBlockchain.of(Paths.get("../io-takamaka-code/target/io-takamaka-code-1.0.jar"), _100_000, _1_000_000, _1_000_000);
+    io.hotmoka.memory.Config config = new io.hotmoka.memory.Config.Builder().build();
+    Path takamakaCodePath = Paths.get
+      ("../io-takamaka-code/target/io-takamaka-code-1.0.0.jar");
+    Path tictactoePath = Paths.get("../tictactoe/target/tictactoe-0.0.1-SNAPSHOT.jar");

+    try (Node node = MemoryBlockchain.of(config)) {
+      InitializedNode initialized = InitializedNode.of
+        (node, takamakaCodePath, GREEN_AMOUNT, RED_AMOUNT);
+      // install the jar of the TicTacToe contract in the node NodeWithJars nodeWithJars = NodeWithJars.of
+        (node, initialized.keysOfGamete().getPrivate(), tictactoePath);
+      NodeWithAccounts nodeWithAccounts = NodeWithAccounts.of
+        (node, initialized.keysOfGamete().getPrivate(),
+        _1_000_000, _1_000_000, _1_000_000);

-    StorageReference creator = blockchain.account(0);
+      StorageReference creator = nodeWithAccounts.account(0);
-    StorageReference player1 = blockchain.account(1);
+      StorageReference player1 = nodeWithAccounts.account(1);
-    StorageReference player2 = blockchain.account(2);
+      StorageReference player2 = nodeWithAccounts.account(2);

-    // installation in blockchain of the jar of the TicTacToe contract TransactionReference tictactoe = blockchain.addJarStoreTransaction(new JarStoreTransactionRequest(
-      creator, // this account pays for the transaction _50_000, // gas provided to the transaction BigInteger.ONE, // gas price
-      blockchain.takamakaCode(), // reference to a jar in the blockchain that includes the basic Takamaka classes Files.readAllBytes(Paths.get("../tictactoe/target/tictactoe-0.0.1-SNAPSHOT.jar")), // bytes containing the jar to install blockchain.takamakaCode()
-    ));
+	  SignatureAlgorithm<NonInitialTransactionRequest<?>> signature
+	    = node.signatureAlgorithmForRequests();
+	  Signer signerForCreator = Signer.with(signature, nodeWithAccounts.privateKey(0));
+      Signer signerForPlayer1 = Signer.with(signature, nodeWithAccounts.privateKey(1));
+      Signer signerForPlayer2 = Signer.with(signature, nodeWithAccounts.privateKey(2));

-    Classpath classpath = new Classpath(tictactoe, true);
+      TransactionReference classpath = nodeWithJars.jar(0);

       // creation of the TicTacToe contract
-    StorageReference ticTacToe = blockchain.addConstructorCallTransaction(new ConstructorCallTransactionRequest(
+      StorageReference ticTacToe = node
+        .addConstructorCallTransaction(new ConstructorCallTransactionRequest(
+          signerForCreator, // signer of the payer
+          creator, // payer of the transaction
+          ZERO, // nonce of the payer
-      creator, // this account pays for the transaction _50_000, // gas provided to the transaction BigInteger.ONE, // gas price
+          _50_000, // gas provided to the transaction ONE, // gas price
           classpath,
           new ConstructorSignature(TIC_TAC_TOE))); /// TicTacToe()

-    // player1 plays at (1,1)
+      // player1 plays at (1,1) and bets 100
-    blockchain.addInstanceMethodCallTransaction(new InstanceMethodCallTransactionRequest(
+      node.addInstanceMethodCallTransaction(new InstanceMethodCallTransactionRequest(
+        signerForPlayer1, // signer of the payer
+        player1, // payer
+        ZERO, // nonce of the payer
-      player1, // this account pays for the transaction _50_000, // gas provided to the transaction BigInteger.ONE, // gas price
+        _50_000, // gas provided to the transaction ONE, // gas price
         classpath,

+        // void TicTacToe.play(long, int, int)
+        TIC_TAC_TOE_PLAY,

-      new VoidMethodSignature(TIC_TAC_TOE, "play", LONG, INT, INT), // void TicTacToe.play(long, int, int) ticTacToe, // receiver of the call
+        ticTacToe, // receiver of the call
         _100L, _1, _1)); // actual parameters

-    // player2 plays at (2,1)
+      // player2 plays at (2,1) and bets 100
-    blockchain.addInstanceMethodCallTransaction(new InstanceMethodCallTransactionRequest(
+      node.addInstanceMethodCallTransaction(new InstanceMethodCallTransactionRequest(
+        signerForPlayer2, // signer of the payer
-      player2, // this account pays for the transaction _50_000, // gas provided to the transaction BigInteger.ONE, // gas price
+        player2, // this account pays for the transaction ZERO, // nonce of the payer
+        _50_000, // gas provided to the transaction ONE, // gas price
         classpath,
-      new VoidMethodSignature(TIC_TAC_TOE, "play", LONG, INT, INT), // void TicTacToe.play(long, int, int) ticTacToe, // receiver of the call
+        TIC_TAC_TOE_PLAY, // void TicTacToe.play(long, int, int)
+        ticTacToe, // receiver of the call
         _100L, _2, _1)); // actual parameters

       // player1 plays at (1,2)
-    blockchain.addInstanceMethodCallTransaction(new InstanceMethodCallTransactionRequest(
+      node.addInstanceMethodCallTransaction(new InstanceMethodCallTransactionRequest(
+        signerForPlayer1, // signer of the payer
-      player1, // this account pays for the transaction _50_000, // gas provided to the transaction BigInteger.ONE, // gas price
+        player1, // this account pays for the transaction ONE, // nonce of the payer
+        _50_000, // gas provided to the transaction ONE, // gas price
         classpath,
+        TIC_TAC_TOE_PLAY, // method to call
-      new VoidMethodSignature(TIC_TAC_TOE, "play", LONG, INT, INT), // void TicTacToe.play(long, int, int) ticTacToe, // receiver of the call
+        ticTacToe, // receiver of the call
         _0L, _1, _2)); // actual parameters

       // player2 plays at (2,2)
-    blockchain.addInstanceMethodCallTransaction(new InstanceMethodCallTransactionRequest(
+      node.addInstanceMethodCallTransaction(new InstanceMethodCallTransactionRequest(
+        signerForPlayer2, // signer of the payer
-      player2, // this account pays for the transaction _50_000, // gas provided to the transaction BigInteger.ONE, // gas price
+        player2, // this account pays for the transaction ONE, // nonce of the payer
+        _50_000, // gas provided to the transaction ONE, // gas price
         classpath,
+        TIC_TAC_TOE_PLAY, // method to call
-      new VoidMethodSignature(TIC_TAC_TOE, "play", LONG, INT, INT), // void TicTacToe.play(long, int, int) ticTacToe, // receiver of the call
+        ticTacToe, // receiver of the call
         _0L, _2, _2)); // actual parameters

       // player1 plays at (1,3)
-    blockchain.addInstanceMethodCallTransaction(new InstanceMethodCallTransactionRequest(
+      node.addInstanceMethodCallTransaction(new InstanceMethodCallTransactionRequest(
+        signerForPlayer1, // signer of the payer
-      player1, // this account pays for the transaction _50_000, // gas provided to the transaction BigInteger.ONE, // gas price
+        player1, // this account pays for the transaction TWO, // nonce of the payer
+        _50_000, // gas provided to the transaction ONE, // gas price
         classpath,
+        TIC_TAC_TOE_PLAY, // method to call
-      new VoidMethodSignature(TIC_TAC_TOE, "play", LONG, INT, INT), // void TicTacToe.play(long, int, int) ticTacToe, // receiver of the call
+        ticTacToe, // receiver of the call
         _0L, _1, _3)); // actual parameters

-    // player1 calls toString() on the TicTacToe contract StringValue toString = (StringValue) blockchain.addInstanceMethodCallTransaction(new InstanceMethodCallTransactionRequest(
+      // player1 calls toString() on the TicTacToe contract StringValue toString = (StringValue) node.addInstanceMethodCallTransaction
+        (new InstanceMethodCallTransactionRequest(
+          signerForPlayer1, // signer of the payer
-      player1, // this account pays for the transaction _50_000, // gas provided to the transaction BigInteger.ONE, // gas price
+          player1, // this account pays for the transaction BigInteger.valueOf(3), // nonce of the payer
+          _50_000, // gas provided to the transaction ONE, // gas price
           classpath,

+          // method String TicTacToe.toString()
-      new NonVoidMethodSignature(TIC_TAC_TOE, "toString", ClassType.STRING), // String TicTacToe.toString()
+          new NonVoidMethodSignature(TIC_TAC_TOE, "toString", ClassType.STRING),

           ticTacToe)); // receiver of the call

       System.out.println(toString);

-    // the game is over, but player2 continues playing and will get an exception blockchain.addInstanceMethodCallTransaction(new InstanceMethodCallTransactionRequest(
+      // the game is over, but player2 continues playing and will get an exception node.addInstanceMethodCallTransaction(new InstanceMethodCallTransactionRequest(
+        signerForPlayer2, // signer of the payer
-      player2, // this account pays for the transaction _50_000, // gas provided to the transaction BigInteger.ONE, // gas price
+        player2, // this account pays for the transaction TWO, // nonce of the payer
+        _50_000, // gas provided to the transaction ONE, // gas price
         classpath,
-      new VoidMethodSignature(TIC_TAC_TOE, "play", LONG, INT, INT), // void TicTacToe.play(long, int, int) ticTacToe, // receiver of the call
+        TIC_TAC_TOE_PLAY, // void TicTacToe.play(long, int, int)
+        ticTacToe, // receiver of the call
         _0L, _2, _3)); // actual parameters
+    }
   }
 }
 ```